harshsharma1506/cricket_2k24_gui_abap/README.md

 This is an ABAP version of an offline game that kids play in India, it's often called 'Hand Cricket', it revolves around the odd and even numbers for decision making.

-For more info, go through [! https://www.instructables.com/How-to-Play-Hand-Cricket/]
+For more info, go through [ this ](https://www.instructables.com/How-to-Play-Hand-Cricket/)

 ```
 Rules of the game